-The Company's management performed the valuation of the investment properties in the current year and prior year using the Income Approach Valuation method.
-The last external valuation was performed in 2014.
+The Company's management performed the valuation of the remaining investment properties in the current year and prior year using the Income Approach Valuation method.
 The management team comprises of individuals with over 120 years of combined experience in property conceptualisation development, construction and management of a diverse portfolio of premier properties in Trinidad and Tobago.
 This method is used to estimate the value of properties which are regarded as investments and moreover, where the basis of arriving at the market price is directly related to the income which the property is producing or capable of producing.